wRadion/10FFDiscordBot/README.md

 - In some cases, the bot says that it added/removed roles, but you still have your old roles, just type the command again (and delete your old command message)
 - You can ask a friend to add your Discord tag in his description to have his roles (please don't do that...)
 - Sometimes the bot message is stuck on "_Please wait..._" (for more than 1 or 2 minutes), just type the command again (and delete your old command message)
+- Some invalid arguments just crash the bot.
+In that case, I have to manually restart the bot.
+I'll try to look in the **#role-requests** channel regularly

 ## Bug, issues, suggestions